-As we near the end of February and look forward to spring every year, it becomes time for the annual exercise to pontificate on who perhaps the CMA will deem worthy for induction into the Country Music Hall of Fame.
-About this time the secret CMA-approved committee is going over their final ballots and whittling down the precious names to the few who will make it.
+Once again as spring nears, it becomes time for the annual exercise to ponder who perhaps the CMA will deem worthy for induction into the Country Music Hall of Fame.
+About this time the secret CMA-approved committee is going over their final ballots and whittling down the precious names to the few who will make it, as those on the outside of the process do their best to promote who they believe should be picked.

-Unlike other Halls of Fame, the Country Music Hall of Fame tries to keep the institution distinguished by letting so few names in each year, a bad one never slips through.
+Unlike other Halls of Fame, the Country Music Hall of Fame tries to keep the institution distinguished by letting only a few names in each year.
+This way a bad name never slips through the process, hypothetically.
 This has also caused a glut of good names being left out in recent years, always stirring controversy in itself.
-But it is very likely three more names will get in.
-Who could they be?
-We will probably find out in about a month or so.
-Until then, here are some ideas.
+But it also keeps the honor exclusive and distinguished.

 The Country Music Hall of Fame inductees are selected through a committee process appointed by the Country Music Association.
 Since 2010, the selection process has been split up into three categories.
 1) Modern Era – Eligible for induction 20 years after they first achieve “national prominence.”
 2) Veterans Era – Eligible for induction 45 years after they first achieve “national prominence.”
 3) Non-Performer, Songwriter, and Recording and/or Touring Musician active prior to 1980 – Rotates every 3 years.
-With a Non-Performer, Fred Foster, selected in 2016, and a musician, Grady Martin, selected in 2015, it would be a songwriter’s turn up to bat in 2017.
-Songwriters can also be performers, but the spirit of the rule is to induct a songwriter who would otherwise not be considered for the Hall of Fame.
+With a songwriter, Don Schlitz, selected in 2017, and a Non-Performer, Fred Foster, selected in 2016, it would be a Recording and/or Touring Musician’s turn up to bat in 2018.
+Recording/touring musicians can also be known as performers themselves.
+But the spirit of the rule is to elect someone who otherwise would not likely go in.

 Since 2001, anywhere from 2 to 4 names have been added to the Hall of Fame each year.
 Usually one name from the above mentioned categories makes it per year, but if no name gets enough of a majority vote, a category may not be represented in a given year.
 Or, if two names get enough votes from a category, then both may come from that category.

-Another rule worth mentioning, especially after all of the high-profile deaths in country music in 2016, is that no candidate is eligible for the Hall of Fame a year after they pass away.
-This is to avoid sympathy votes in the aftermath of an artist passing away, though in recent years this has also accelerated artists being inducted before they die to avoid the one year penalty.
+Another rule worth mentioning with all of the high-profile deaths in country music recently is that no candidate is eligible for the Hall of Fame a year after they pass away.
+This is to avoid sympathy votes in the aftermath of an artist passing away.
+In recent years though, this has also accelerated artists being inducted before they die to avoid the one year penalty, and to honor them while they’re still alive.

 Potential Modern Era Inductees

-• Saving Country Music’s Final Ballot: Alan Jackson, Ricky Skaggs, Keith Whitley, Dwight Yoakam, Hank Williams Jr. if he’s considered Modern Era.
+• Saving Country Music’s Final Ballot: Ricky Skaggs, Keith Whitley, Dwight Yoakam, Hank Williams Jr. if he’s considered Modern Era.

 Dwight Yoakam: You’d think with 25 million records sold, his name would be more associated with Hall of Fame distinction, or maybe he’s considered a niche act by those in Nashville.
 Yoakam’s contributions, despite the gaudy sales numbers, comes in the influence he had in country music in his time, and that he still wields today over generations of performers.
-Dwight Yoakam made country music cool to millions on the West Coast and beyond, just like Hall of Fame Buck Owens and other Bakersfield legends did.
+Dwight Yoakam made country music cool to millions on the West Coast and beyond, just like Hall of Famer Buck Owens and other Bakersfield legends did.
 Dwight’s also not showing any signs of slowing down, and has earned additional stripes as a country music ambassador through his acting career.
-As top heavy as the Modern Era is at the moment, Dwight remains a long shot, but someone to consider for future years.
+Now with Alan Jackson finally out of the way and a new SiriusXM station dedicated to Dwight launching, it feels like Dwight has finally graduated from a future hopeful to a bona fide front runner.

 Brooks & Dunn: The duo was a commercial powerhouse if there ever was one, though their career was somewhat overshadowed by the success of Garth during the “Class of ’89” era.
 Their first album Brand New Man sold 6 million copies, and they won the CMA for Vocal Duo of the Year every year but one between 1992 and 2006—a pretty incredible feat.
-Their success is not debatable, but did they have the type of influence to be considered over others in such a crowded field?
-And does the fact that they’re no longer a functioning act hurt them, or are they helped by the fact that they’ve had a few reunion shows lately, Ronnie Dunn has a fairly successful solo career, and Kix Brooks has become one of the strongest voices in country radio through his Countdown show?
+Their success is not debatable, but did they have the type of influence to be considered over others in such a crowded field, at least at the moment?
+And does the fact that they only operate as a duo part time hurt them, or are they helped by the fact that Ronnie Dunn has a fairly successful solo career, and Kix Brooks has become one of the strongest voices in country radio through his Countdown show?
 A few more names may have to tick off the list before its their turn, but they have to be considered serious contenders.

 Keith Whitley: To get into the Hall of Fame, you don’t just need a good resume, you need a good, dedicated push and a promotional campaign that can get the attention of the right people on the committee and make a strong case for the induction.
 That is what fans of Keith Whitley have put together over the last two years.
 A group named “Induct Keith Whitley into The Country Music Hall of Fame” has started a campaign to try and get the Kentucky-born singer and songwriter who died tragically in 1989 into country music’s most elite class.
 It has set up an online petition and is asking Keith Whitley fans to add their voices and signatures in support of the effort.
 Keith Whitley started in country music as a member of Ralph Stanley’s bluegrass band.
 In 1988, Whitley had two #1 singles “When You Say Nothing At All” and “I’m No Stranger to the Rain” off the album Don’t Close Your Eyes, and was expected to become a superstar in country music in the coming years.
 However on May 9th, 1989, Keith Whitley died of what was ruled as alcohol poisoning, and never got to reap the rewards of the career he’d worked to build.
 He was 34-years-old.
 Garth Brooks specifically named Keith as someone he believed should have been inducted before him.